Mount Kilimanjaro Machame Route – CHALLENGING

 Springlands Hotel

-Springlands Hotel in Moshi, 29 km from Kilimanjaro, offers accommodation with amenities like an outdoor pool, complimentary parking, a bar, 24-hour reception, and free WiFi.
+Springlands Hotel in Moshi, 29 km from Kilimanjaro Airport (JRO), offers accommodation with amenities like an outdoor pool, complimentary parking, a bar, 24-hour reception, and free WiFi.
 Continental or à la carte breakfast is served at the hotel.

 Rooms are equipped with air conditioning, a seating area, satellite TV, a kitchenette, dining area, and private bathroom with all essentials, including a kettle.
 Enjoy a hiking around Moshi, with a mini-supermarket just 3 km away.